 Can I get a payday loan in New Brunswick if I’m unemployed?

-What is the maximum allowable interest rate for payday loans in New Brunswick?
+What is the maximum interest rate for payday loans in New Brunswick?

 The maximum annual percentage rate (APR) for loans in Canada is 60%.
 However, payday lenders are exempt from this rate and have different limits depending on the province.
 In New Brunswick, it’s $15 per $100 borrowed.
 In a two-week period, this amounts to an APR of close to 400%.